snap-stanford/snap-python/doc/source/reference/basic.rst

 .. note::

-   Do not use an empty string literal “” in Python, if a Snap.py function parameter is of type TStr.
+   Do not use an empty string literal “” in Python, if a Snap.py function parameter is of type :class:`TStr`.
 SNAP handling of TStr(“”) is not compatible with Python, so an empty string literal will cause an error.